IlyaKusakin/vectorization_models/README.md

-# vectorization_models
+# Vectorization models
-Code for Word2vec and TF-IDF models training
+Code for Word2vec and TF-IDF models training.
+Designed on numpy calculations and lil_matrixes from scipy library.

 Run to install all neccessary libs:
 ```